 - Washing Machine: Up to 3.0 GPM.

-If you have the dishwasher on, the washing machine on, and the shower on all at the same time, then you’d want a tankless water heater that could handle up to 8.0 gallons per minute.
+If you have the dishwasher on, the washing machine on, and the shower on all at the same time, then you’d want a unit that could handle up to 8.0 gallons per minute.

 Then you’ll want to determine how much you’ll need to heat the water.
 This is done by calculating the difference between your groundwater temperature and your desired hot water temperature, which is usually 120F.